 There’s no “one size fits all” answer for which website platform you should use, as it all depends on your priorities and how comfortable you feel with using a new platform.

-Overall, I recommend Showit!
+Overall, I recommend Showit for most photographers and bloggers!
 I think it’s the most versatile, and because of how easy it is to use and how much flexibility there is with designing, I think it’s perfect for nearly everybody.
 Whether you’re DIY-ing, getting a template, or working with a website designer, Showit will make keeping your site updated easy, and the WordPress blogging integration means you get the SEO benefits of WordPress, without the hard to use platform!